serendio-labs/diskoveror-ta/README.md

  * JDK (Version 7 or above)

  * Maven (Apache Maven 3.0.5 or above)

  * Thrift server (Apache Thrift 0.9.2)

-#### **Compiling Diskoveror TA Engine**
-To package it in a single executable jar for distribution (.jar file), the following command has to be run from the command line.
->      /diskoveror-ta$ mvn package dependency:copy-dependencies clean

-#### **Execution**
-To execute the .jar file, the following command has to be run from the command line.
->      /diskoveror-ta/target$ java -Xmx2048m -jar diskoverorta-0.1.jar

 ### System Architecture